ConnerWill/dotf/docs/README.md

-This little command is a shorthand way of running multiple commands to add all modified files that are checked into dotf, commit changes with a commit message of 'Expanded help menu', and then pushing to the remote.
+This little command is a shorthand way of running multiple commands to add all modified files that are checked into **dotf**, commit changes with a commit message of '*Expanded help menu*', and then pushing to the remote.

 ```bash
 $  dotf a && dotf 'Expanded help menu'